 For starters, it is important to always store your asparagus in the refrigerator.
 This is not one of those vegetables that can be left out at room temperature.

-Because it goes bad so quickly, it is imperative that you store it correctly so that you have a chance to enjoy it before it’s too late.
+Because it goes bad so quickly, here is how to tell if asparagus has gone bad before you get started.
+It is imperative that you store it correctly so that you have a chance to enjoy it before it’s too late.
 Storing asparagus is much like storing fresh-cut flowers or herbs.

 When you are buying asparagus it’s important to find the freshest bunch that you can.
 Look for stems that are about as thick as a pencil or a little bigger and should be firm.